 In this scenario, there is a good, a bad and an ugly option.

 Brexit is already being seen as an opportunity to liberalise the economy more.
 If recent track record is anything to go by, economic development will slot behind this thinking.
 Economic development activity would start to crank up its traditional inward investment and competitiveness approaches, taking advantage of the any abandonment of EU employment protection and other social and environmental regulations.
 If Brexit can be done quickly and this type of response happens rapidly, there may be some pockets of economic and social benefits.
 However, these will be outweighed by a general increase in social disadvantage.

 Secondly, the bad.

 There is and will be growing concern for local poverty and disadvantage.
-In this, the ‘inclusive growth’ agenda, and the government’s Inclusive Economy Unit will seek to do something about this.
+In this, the ‘inclusive growth’ agenda, and the government’s Inclusive Economy Unit will seek to do something about this. we will see talk of a city focussed industrial strategy.
 Economic development will take its lead from there, and will make a minor move toward a more social ‘feel’ to things, perhaps with a focus on jobs and labour market.
-No doubt local economic development in devolved areas and new mayors in combined authorities will try their best, but economic development’s longstanding compliance with Whitehall and its timidity in advancing voracious alternatives would mean that only small improvements in the social fortunes of communities are likely to be made.
+Local economic development in devolved areas and new mayors in combined authorities will do their best, but economic development’s longstanding compliance with Whitehall and its timidity in advancing voracious alternatives will mean that only small improvements in the social fortunes of communities are likely to be made.